-- 46. Service exports.
+Service exports.
 In Africa, services account for a significant part of GDP for many countries, with huge potential for further growth as countries move into the middle income bracket.
 Services are also crucial in stimulating product exports, maintaining merchandise exports, and providing employment and incomes, especially for women and youth.
-The Bank will provide leverage its GVC activities to support service exports and provide catalytic financing and technical assistance to develop service exports in Africa, including banking, finance, insurance, ICTs, and transport. - 47.
+The Bank will leverage its GVC activities to support service exports and provide catalytic financing and technical assistance to develop service exports in Africa, including banking, finance, insurance, ICTs, and transport.

 Facilitating movement of people.
 The Bank will work with RMCs to enable the free movement of people, beginning with skilled labor (which contributes towards enhanced competitiveness), business persons and those travelling for educational and health purposes.
 It will provide technical assistance to develop legal frameworks and mutual recognition of educational and other professional qualifications, as well as capacity building, knowledge work and advisory services (Annex 5b).
-In this regard, the Bank will leverage its Human Capital Strategy for Africa (2014-2018) to support regional knowledge networks and centers of excellence to foster harmonization and portability of skills. - 48.
+In this regard, the Bank will leverage its Human Capital Strategy for

+Africa (2014-2018) to support regional knowledge networks and centers of excellence to foster harmonization and portability of skills.

 Attracting regional and international investment.
-As part of its effort to boost industrialization, the Bank will support measures to boost regional and international investment-which, apart from financing industrialization, regional infrastructure13 and other regional programs, also channels technology transfers.
-During the last decade, capital inflows to Africa have surged and intra-African investment is building fast,14 especially into mining, finance, telecommunications and resource-based manufacturing.
-The bulk of FDI, especially intra-African FDI, goes to finance mergers and acquisitions.15 - 49.
+As part of its effort to boost industrialization, the Bank will support measures to boost regional and international investment-which, apart from financing industrialization, regional infrastructure and other regional programs, also channels technology transfers.
+During the last decade, capital inflows to Africa have surged and intra-African investment is building fast, especially into mining, finance, telecommunications and resource-based manufacturing.
+The bulk of FDI, especially intra-African FDI, goes to finance mergers and acquisitions.

 Despite the benefits and recent trends, Africa's share of international capital inflows is still very small and concentrated in a few resource-rich countries, with about a third of African countries not benefiting.
-The Bank will therefore leverage its strategies for regional integration, private sector development and financial sector development to support regional and national mechanisms and programs to attract foreign investors, particularly into regional infrastructure, manufacturing industries and other trade-development investments.
-The Bank will leverage the services of the Africa Legal Facility to provide capacity building and advisory legal support to extractive industry projects and infrastructure projects particularly PPPs.
-It will also support building capacity to implement current regional investment agreements and ensure their alignment with bilateral investment agreements among RMCs.
-It will support the harmonization of financial governance and standards by leveraging partnership with the Bretton Woods Institutions and the African Peer Review Mechanism.
-To develop regional financial markets, it will support programs to link national capital markets and develop regional capital markets in step with the roadmap for broader regional integration and development of domestic financial sector (Annex 9).
-Box 2 shows key initiatives supported by the Bank in the past.
-The Bank will also mobilize domestic resources, in addition to the regional and infrastructure-focused Africa 50 Fund.
-Further, the Bank will support the African Financial Markets Initiative and support the strengthening of national payments system to meet international standards and harmonize them regionally.

-13 The infrastructure deficit, estimated at US\$48 billion a year, needs resources well beyond the funds available to local governments, the donor community or any other single source of funding.

-14 According to the fifth Assessing Regional Integration in Africa (ARIA V), 2012, net private capital flows to Sub-Saharan Africa increased more than sixfold from an average of \$3.4 billion in 2000-02 to \$21.7 billion in 2010, with inflows growing much faster than outflows.
-In fact, private capital inflows increased fivefold between 2000 and 2007, overtaking official development assistance flows in 2006.
-Debt-creating flows (bank and other private capital) declined in favor of rising portfolio equity and FDI.

-15 ARIA V provides details on patterns of foreign investment flows to Africa
+The Bank will therefore leverage its strategies for regional integration,

-Box 2 Key Regional Initiatives Supported by the Bank
+Box 2.
+Key regional initiatives supported by the Bank